nis6/Portfolio-Landing-Page/README.md

 Here's a suggested process, but you're not obligated to follow it:

 1. Initialize your project as a public repository on [GitHub](https://github.com/).
 Having a repository will make it easier to share your code with others if you need assistance.
 If you're not familiar with creating a repository, you can refer to the [Try Git resource](https://try.github.io/).
-2. Configure your repository to publish your code to a web address.
-This will enable you to share the URL of your project with others if you require help.
-There are various ways to achieve this, and we recommend some options below.
-3. Carefully examine the designs to plan how you'll approach the project.
+2. Carefully examine the designs to plan how you'll approach the project.
 This step is crucial for thinking ahead and creating reusable CSS classes.
-4. Start by structuring your content using HTML.
+3. Start by structuring your content using HTML.
 Writing your HTML first will help ensure your content is well-organized.
-5. Develop the base styles for your project, including general content styles such as `font-family` and `font-size`.
+4. Develop the base styles for your project, including general content styles such as `font family` and `font-size`.
-6. Begin styling from the top of the page and work your way down.
+5. Begin styling from the top sections of the page and work your way down.
 Make sure to complete each section before moving on to the next.
+6. Once you're done with your website on localhost, host it on GitHub pages.
+Configure your repository to publish your code to a web address.
+This will enable you to share the URL of your portfolio website to showcase it anywhere.
+There are various ways to achieve this, and we will go through the options below.

 ## Deploying Your Project